 Each week I bring you a kids craft that is fun, frugal, and educational!
-I know we just did a rocket craft a couple of weeks ago, but since National Aviation Day is the 19th, I couldn’t let the day pass without doing a craft related to it!
+I know we just did a a couple of weeks ago, but since National Aviation Day is the 19th, I couldn’t let the day pass without doing a craft related to it!

 Paper Towel Roll Airplane